Somers (CDP), Connecticut

-Somers is a census-designated place (CDP) comprising the primary village in the town of Somers, Tolland County, Connecticut.
+Somers is a census-designated place (CDP) comprising the primary village in the town of Somers, Tolland County, Connecticut, United States.
 As of the 2020 United States census, the Somers CDP had a population of 1,990, out of 10,255 in the town of Somers.

 History

 The Somers Historic District occupies 100 acre at the center of the village.
 Most of the buildings are early 19th-century residences, with Federal or Greek Revival style, although there are a selection of later 19th-century styles represented as well.
 The older properties are largely clustered in three places: on Springfield Road near Main, the eastern end of Main Street, and the area just west of where the modern (constructed in 1950) town hall stands.